xarial/codestack/solidworks-api/document/features-manager/show-all-comments/index.md

 layout: sw-tool
 title: Show the text of all comments in the active model using SOLIDWORKS API
 caption: Show All Comments Text
-description: VBA macro to text from comments in the active document using SOLIDWORKS API
+description: VBA macro to show text from comments in the active document using SOLIDWORKS API
 image: comments.png
 labels: [comment]
 group: Model